(Japanese basic soup stock)

 - Katsuobushi (bonito flakes) -- 1/3 cup

-- Place the cold water and kombu in a saucepan and set aside to soak for 15-20 minutes.
+- Place the cold water and kombu in a saucepan and set aside to soak for 15 to 20 minutes.

-- Let set for 5-10 minutes, and then strain, pressing down to remove as much liquid and flavor as possible.
-Discard the solids or use again to make niban dashi (see below).
+- Let to dashi set for 5 to 10 minutes, and then strain, pressing down to remove as much liquid and flavor as possible.
+Discard the solids. or use again to make niban dashi (see below).
 Use the dashi as directed in recipes.

 - Konbu Dashi (Vegetarian stock): Soak the kombu for an hour and eliminate the bonito flakes.
 Bring just to a boil and strain.
 Use for tofu dishes.

-- Hoshi-shiitake Dashi (Mushroom stock): Follow the same steps using 4-6 dried shiitake mushrooms instead of the kombu and katsuobushi.
-Let set 20-25 minutes before straining.
+- Hoshi-shiitake Dashi (Mushroom stock): Follow the same steps using 4 to 6 dried shiitake mushrooms instead of the kombu and katsuobushi.
+Let set 20 to 25 minutes before straining.

 - Niboshi Dashi (Sardine stock): Remove head and entrails from 1/2 cup dried sardines (niboshi) and soak in 1 quart water for 30 minutes to an hour.
 Bring just to a boil and strain.
 Used for miso soup.

-- Dashi-no-Moto: comes in bags to be steeped like tea in hot water.
+- Dashi-no-Moto: A pelletized dried version that is mixed with hot water to make a quick dashi stock.
+Can be bought in small bags to be steeped like tea in hot water.